 You should prevent the exploitation of known vulnerabilities in networks and information systems supporting essential services.
 Many of the most effective methods are well-known, including:

 - removing vulnerabilities by maintaining systems to the latest patch level and only applying authentic, vendor-sourced and validated updates.

 - removing access to vulnerabilities by segregation, or ensuring the vulnerable system only receives trusted data.

 - preventing, detecting and removing malware or unauthorised software.

 - verification of imported data and software.
 Where possible this should be automatic.

 - regular vulnerability and security assessments, e.g. penetration tests and vulnerability scans.
 NCSC guidance on penetration testing provides further detail.
-Operators should carefully consider the suitability of their systems for penetration testing, as system operation or availability could be affected.
+Operators should carefully consider their approach to the testing of live Operational Technology, as system operation or availability could be affected.
 Assurance could be gained without this additional risk by testing against non-operational environments or by testing individual components in a laboratory environment.

 - software that the essential service relies upon should be in active support, so vulnerabilities will be patched.
 You should provide additional protection where obsolete platforms cannot be easily replaced.